salemnelson0-ux/oracle_pdb_ass_II_28797_salem/README.md

  After we created that temporary PDB like shown below:

   --Create a temporary PDB

 CREATE PLUGGABLE DATABASE sa_to_delete_pdb_28797
 ADMIN USER salem_plsqlauca_28797 IDENTIFIED BY auca FILE_NAME_CONVERT = ('pdbseed', 'sa_to_delete_pdb_28797');

- Next was to dellete /drop the temp pbs,but before dropping it completely we have to close first that PDB we open before:
+ --Next was to delete /drop the temp pbs,but before dropping it completely we have to close first that PDB we open before:

 ALTER PLUGGABLE DATABASE sa_to_delete_pdb_28797 CLOSE IMMEDIATE;
 then after we

 -- Delete the created temporary pdb like follow:

  DROP PLUGGABLE DATABASE sa_to_delete_pdb_28797 INCLUDING DATAFILES;